fatemehghanadi/FatemehGhanadi/README.md

 👩‍💻 About Me

-I’m an AI researcher working at the intersection of machine learning, medical imaging, time-series analysis, and Large Language Models (LLMs).
+I’m an AI researcher working at the intersection of machine learning, image and signal processing, time-series analysis, and Large Language Models (LLMs).

 💡 Interests